BobRoblox2020/Bacon-Bot/Bacon Bot Update Logs.md

-This Is Bacon Bot Update Logs:
+This Is 🥓Bacon Bot🥓 Update Logs:
-Created: Bob Roblox
+Created: 🥓Bacon Bots Team🤖

-UPDATE I
+UPDATE I🔥
 Date: July 15th, 2021
 Version: 1.0.0
 What Bacon Bot Have In UPDATE I?